By Sérgio Silva, Project Director, DesignWare MIPI M-PHY IP and Hezi Saar, Staff Product Marketing Manager, DesignWare MIPI PHY and Controller IP

 The high-speed MIPI® M-PHY is tailored for mobile systems and is becoming a popular physical layer solution.
 The M-PHY is designed to accommodate the intermittent nature of inter-chip communications and employs burst operation to toggle between data transmission and power saving states, effectively reducing power consumption.

 As the M-PHY gains in popularity, standards bodies such as PCI-SIG and USB-IF are developing digital controllers that interoperate seamlessly with the M-PHY.
-Designers familiar with PCI-SIG’s PCI Express and USB-IF’s USB 3.0 need to understand the basics of the MIPI M-PHY for success using the emerging M-PCIe and SSIC protocols, as do any designers working on low-power consumer and mobile system-on-chips (SoCs).
+Designers familiar with PCI-SIG’s PCI Express and USB-IF’s USB 3.0 need to understand the basics of the MIPI M-PHY for success using the emerging SSIC protocol, as do any designers working on low-power consumer and mobile system-on-chips (SoCs).